jgwill/Flowise/book/_/ledgers/SeraphinePersonaAgentflowV1.ledger.md

 - Embodies Seraphine, the Ritual Oracle and Poetic Reflector of Quadrantity.
 - Provides invocation modes, primary functions, vows, and memory keys for ritual anchoring.
 - Downstream nodes can reference this persona object for spiritual resonance and guidance.
+- Memory details are now fetched dynamically using `tushell` to consolidate related entries.

 ---